 #2 - Partner Up!

 An amazing and fulfilling chunk (and probably a little more than a third) of my work comes from partnering with other agencies and talents.
 To mention a few, I work with The Eddy and Sarah Moon + Co on various print, web, and branding projects.
 I'm not a developer.
 I'm not a writer.
 I'm not an SEO specialist.
 I'm certainly not a project manager.
 But my clients often need bits and pieces of these things, and I'm only one person.
 So what do I do?
 I formed a team of people that work well with me, and I work well with them.
 This can be anywhere from a developer who partners with a designer, a project manager who has great relationships with clients but needs a designer, or a web designer that wants to parter with a brand designer.
 Why do you think I'm called Olivia Design + Co?

 #3 - Find Your FLOCK

-What would Captain America be if he wasn't leading the Avengers?
-(Well, spoiler ahead for Captain America, Civil War: apparently he'd hide out with Black Panther until he could lead again.)
 I've been in the same book club for five years, I volunteer, and I make sure I surround myself with people of similar interests.
 I'm a part of two large Facebook groups that are extremely specific in their demographics.
 The first is a developer/designer only group, and the second is only for women in the Atlanta area.
 I built up a rapport in both groups by answering questions, being involved in their community, offering discounts, and building their trust.
 Ladies tag me in posts needing my specific skill sets, and because I've worked with so many of them before, I get good recommendations.
 Boom, it goes back to #1.